openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 ### Path 2: Console or Ethernet cable

 * Get and connect a console cable (use [this guide](https://learn.adafruit.com/downloads/pdf/adafruits-raspberry-pi-lesson-5-using-a-console-cable.pdf)),
-* Temporarily connect RPi to a router with an ethernet cable and SSH in (see below), or
+* Temporarily connect RPi to a router with an Ethernet cable and SSH in (see below), or
-* Connect the RPi directly to your computer with an ethernet cable (using [this guide](http://www.interlockroc.org/2012/12/06/raspberry-pi-macgyver/)) and SSH in (see below)
+* Connect the RPi directly to your computer with an Ethernet cable (using [this guide](http://www.interlockroc.org/2012/12/06/raspberry-pi-macgyver/)) and SSH in (see below)

 #### Configure WiFi Settings